-The PCP is responsible for handling complaints made against the PCC, and for informally resolving non-criminal complaints, as well as complaints or conduct matters that are referred back to the PCP by the Independent Police Complaints Commission.
-During 2018/19 the sub-committee met twice.
+The PCP is responsible for handling complaints made against the PCC, and for informally resolving non-criminal complaints, as well as complaints or conduct matters that are referred to the PCP by the IOPC.
+During 2019/20 the Complaints sub-committee met twice.

 Meeting Date Purpose

-24 September 2018 To review complaints in line with the informal
+19 August 2019 To review complaints in line with the informal

-17 January 2019 resolution process
+3 March 2020 resolution process

-The membership of the Sub-Committee for 2018/19 was follows:
+The membership of the Sub-Committee for 2019/20 was follows:

 - Councillor Lisa Griffiths

 - Councillor Ken Muschamp

 - Bob Purkiss MBE (Chair)

-- Councillor Frank Rust
+- The late Councillor Frank Rust (until March 2020)

 - Councillor Jan Warwick

-3.2.
+- 3.2.
 Police and Crime Plan Working Group

-This group was set up in July 2016 in order to review the draft Police and Crime Plan prior to the PCP's scrutiny of it in October 2016.
-It has remained active since this time for the purpose of monitoring the implementation plan and through this to set themes for the proactive scrutiny and lead on the work in this area on behalf of the PCP.
+This working group was set up in July 2016 in order to review the draft Police and Crime Plan prior to the PCP's scrutiny of it in October 2016.
+It has remained active since this time for the purpose of monitoring the implementation plan, and through this to set themes for the proactive scrutiny and lead on the work in this area on behalf of the PCP.

-The Police and Crime Plan working group has met four times in 2018/19.
+The Police and Crime Plan working group met twice in 2018/19.

-Meeting Date Purpose 18 September 2018 Within each of the meetings Members of the working group have undertaken in-depth pre-scrutiny of the 12 December 2019 quarterly progress reports, looking at delivery against the Police and Crime Plan, ahead of each PCP meeting.
-20 March 2019 An invite to each meeting of the working group in 5 June 2019 2018/19 was extended to the OPCC, who attended and provided more detailed information for the working group to review and scrutinise.
-This information included a status update on those projects contributing to delivery of the plan, detail of decisions taken by the PCC in the previous quarter and a quarterly update on actions taken in response to the recommendations made by the PCP through the proactive scrutiny programme.
+Meeting Date Purpose 4 September 2019 Within each of the meetings, Members of the working group have undertaken in-depth pre-scrutiny of the 13 December 2020 quarterly progress reports, looking at delivery against the Police and Crime Plan, ahead of each PCP meeting.
+Meetings were attended by officers of the OPCC, who provided more detailed information for the working group to review and scrutinise.
+This information included a status update on those projects contributing to delivery of the plan, detail of decisions taken by the PCC in the previous quarter and an update on actions taken in response to the recommendations made by the PCP through the proactive scrutiny programme.

-The membership of the Police and Crime Plan working group for 2018/19 was as follows:
+The membership of the Police and Crime Plan working group for 2019/20 was as follows:

 - Councillor Simon Bound (Chair)

-- Councillor Steve Clarke
+- Councillor Steve Clarke (Until February 2020)

+- Councillor David McKinney

-- Councillor Frank Rust
+- The late Councillor Frank Rust (Until March 2020)

 - Councillor Dave Shields